-SONOCO'S

-LONDRINA, BRAZIL,

-PAPER FACILITY

-PRODUCES about 80
+SONOCO'S LONDRINA, BRAZIL, PAPER FACILITY PRODUCES about 80

-tons of sludge from wastewater treatment and 22

-tons of ash from burning

-wood in its biomass boiler

-each month.
-Both are

-Today, the sludge and ash are taken to a local composting facility.
-There, they are mixed together, and earthworms are introduced to the mix, which help connutrient-rich materials that can be sent for composting, a more sustainable and lower-cost way to handle the materials.
-Until May to an industrial landfill.
+tons of sludge from wastewater treatment and 22 tons of ash from burning wood in its biomass boiler each month.
+Both are nutrient-rich materials that can be sent for composting, a more sustainable and lower-cost way to handle the materials.
+Until May 2019, this material was sent to an industrial landfill.